-A veterinarian is a doctor of animal health who has trained at a university for at least six years and is licensed to provide medical and surgical care for animals.
+A veterinarian is a doctor responsible for the health of animals who has trained at a university for at least six years and is licensed to provide medical and surgical care for animals.
 Prospective vet school students need to have a strong track record in the sciences and a sharp analytical mind.

 To learn more about the veterinary college application process and admission requirements check out the information below.

 There are several Veterinary Colleges in Canada: The Ontario Veterinary College at the University of Guelph, The Atlantic Veterinary College at the University of Prince Edward Island, The Western College of Veterinary Medicine at the University of Saskatchewan, the Faculté de Médecine Vétérinaire at the Université de Montréal and the University of Calgary Faculty of Veterinary Medicine.

 To obtain a complete information about the application process to Veterinary Colleges in Canada, including an outline of admission requirements, scholarship and bursary information, please contact the respective Veterinary College admission offices.

 The successful completion of a minimum of six years of university education is required to be certified as a doctor of veterinary medicine (DVM).
 Veterinarians may also choose to continue their studies in order to specialize in such areas as surgery, radiology, dentistry, ultrasound, oncology, nutrition, epidemiology, ophthalmology, cardiology and dermatology, to name a few.